 During the event, Princess Diana wore a stunning black beaded gown, which was actually a birthday gift from designer slash friend Jacques Azagury.
 She accessorized the dress with a choker necklace and matching earrings.

-Princess Diana’s friendly arrival shouldn’t come as a huge surprise to royal afficionados, since her nickname (the “People’s Princess”) was coined as a result of her widespread generosity.
+Princess Diana’s friendly arrival shouldn’t come as a huge surprise to royal aficionados, since her nickname (the “People’s Princess”) was coined as a result of her widespread generosity.

 The late royal’s younger brother, Charles Spencer, previously discussed his sister in an interview with People magazine, saying, “Diana had a genius for people.
 She could make any person, whether they were the grandest or the most humble, feel totally at ease in her company.”

 Greeting fans on her own birthday?
-We’d expect nothing less from the People’s Princess.
+We’d expect nothing less from Princess Diana.